What is a mortgage amortization period?

 Buying a house is so much more than just a financial transaction to obtain a piece of property.
 It also comes with understanding new terminology that is important to the entire homeownership process.
-One of those new expressions is the word ‘amortization’ and being aware of your amortization period can play a significant role when you’re obtaining a mortgage.
+One of those new expressions is the word ‘amortization’ and being aware that your mortgage amortization period can play a significant role when trying to obtain a mortgage.

 What is amortization?